jwiedeman/Apollo64/docs/logging/manual_action_recorder.md

-The resulting JSON matches the manual action script contract documented under `docs/data/manual_scripts/`, while the new `workspace[]` array preserves tile, override, and input changes for replay tooling.
-Parity runs can ignore the supplemental array when feeding actions into the manual queue or use it to reconstruct HUD layouts for deterministic UI playback.【F:js/src/logging/manualActionRecorder.js†L225-L260】
+The resulting JSON matches the manual action script contract documented under `docs/data/manual_scripts/`, while the new `workspace[]` array preserves tile, override, and input changes (including `quantized`/ `previous_quantized` snapshots) for replay tooling.
+Parity runs can ignore the supplemental array when feeding actions into the manual queue or use it to reconstruct HUD layouts for deterministic UI and N64 playback.【F:js/src/logging/manualActionRecorder.js†L225-L260】

 ## CLI Workflow